Holy Land Pilgrimage and Biblical Archeology

 This was during a period of Ottoman rule when the Turkish authorities became aware of the ardent archeological appetites of the European countries which stimulated in turn, a thriving market for antiquities in Jerusalem.
 Foreign archeologists were looked at as an “economic opportunity” and the Ottoman “commissioner” or supervisor was determined to receive his fair share.
 Perhaps the constant official pressure for bribes exacerbated the personality clashes between Bliss and Macalister.

-View of Tel Azekah from the east
+View from Tel Azekah

-View of Tel Azekah from the east
+View from Tel Azekah towards the east

-The upshot is that Tel Azekah is “terra incognita” in terms of Iron Age archeology – one of the few biblical mounds left to be explored.
+The upshot is that Tel Azekah has been “terra incognita” in terms of Iron Age archeology – one of the few biblical mounds left to be explored.
 If we take the Azekah inscription concerning the 8th c BC Assyrian assault and devastation at face value, imagine how much ash and destruction (and inscriptions?) there are yet to be discovered.

 Professor Oded Lipschits team surveying Tel Azekah